Copy (clone) your E2B USB drive

 Starting with E2B v1.88, you can 'clone' your E2B drive onto a different E2B drive using the \MAKE_E2B_USB_DRIVE (run as admin).cmd script that is in the root of the E2B drive that you want to copy.

-Note that only the root files and the \_ISO folder is copied, any user folders that are in the root are NOT copied.
+Note that only the root files and the \_ISO folder are copied, any extra user folders that were added to the root are NOT copied.
 You will need to copy any of your own folders in the root of the source E2B drive to the target drive afterwards or run UPDATE_E2B_USB_DRIVE.cmd.
 For instance \MyFolder and \HBCD would not be copied to the target drive unless you run UPDATE_E2B_USB_DRIVE.cmd.

 Note: If copying a E2B Removable Flash drive to a USB hard drive, you should remove the NOHELPER variable from within the \_ISO\MyE2B.cfg file on the USB HDD or Windows Install ISOs + Helper Flash drives will not work!